alexa-games/litexa/README.md

 ### Build The Website for Hosting

-To build the full static website for S3 or GitHub hosting, run the following to get a static render generate at docs/.vuepress/dist
+To build the full static website for S3 or GitHub hosting, run the following to get a static render generated at `docs/.vuepress/dist`

 ```bash
 npm run docs:build